venkycode/sokoban-ai/README.md

 Run the following command.

 ```
-./main.out < ./standard_levels/lvl107.txt &>solution.txt
+./solverPro.out < ./standard_levels/lvl107.txt &>solution.txt
 ```

 It requires nearly 130 seconds to run
 Note: Make sure solution.txt only contains the encoded solution string.
-If the fails to find a solution it may contain extra logging info.
+If the solver fails to find a solution it may contain extra logging info.
 After finding the solution we can run the UI with the -runWithSolution flag.

 Run the following command to get a live Demo of the solution to level.